untangled-lang/untangled/README.md

 arguments.
 Note that in this case, it is your responsibility to run `make` first to ensure the executable is up to date.

-- `python3 tests --tests test1 test2 ...` runs only the specified tests
+- `python3 tests --filter e2e/real-programs/factorial e2e/real-programs/string-of-int ...` runs only
+  the specified tests
-- `python3 tests --test-groups group1 group2 ...` limits tests to those in the specified groups
+  - Use wildcards like `python3 tests --filter "ast/*" "e2e/real-programs/*" ...` to run all the tests inside a folder (including nested subfolders)
 - `python3 tests --record-ground-truths` writes new `.gt` ground truths for all tests
-- `python3 tests --record-ground-truths test1 test2 ...` writes new `.gt` ground truths for the
+  - `python3 tests --record-ground-truths test1 pattern2 ...` writes new `.gt` ground truths for the
-  specified tests
+    specified tests (following the filter syntax above).
-- `python3 tests --steps {ast|sast|e2e}` specifies which step of the compiler to test

 ### Methodology